IwuchukwuUchenna01/C-sharp/README.md

 # C-sharp
-a simple program to calculate the area of a triangle
+a program and define two classes User and Payment.
+User class is related to Payment by UserId.